colinyjchung/jinnzhong/content/posts/20220804-ficiton-writing-plan.md

 In order of priority...

-**Books on War Tactics
+### Books on War Tactics

 Medieval warfare, combined arms, small unit tactics -- create a new way in which combat would be conducted if magic were real.
 Books on small elite teams to maintain the "small group" cohesion of a cast of characters.

-**Books on Daily Life in Medieval/Renaissance Times
+### Books on Daily Life in Medieval/Renaissance Times

 Read books on daily life history to create grit and realism.
 Books on war histories to get story grist.
 Books on history in general to get philosophical insights, a unique POV.

 This will allow me to "steal" scenes and characters.
 The philosophy gives it depth.

-**Books on Occupied/Repressed States
+### Books on Occupied/Repressed States

 Great setting with clear enemies a la Star Wars / Hunger Games.
 Goblins/Orcs as occupied Afghanistan a la Dune?

+## LIBRARY

+### War Tactics
+* Medieval Warfare - Reed
+* Fighting Techniques - Bennett
+* How to Make War - Dunnigan
+* Defence of Hill 781 - McDonough
+* Small Unit Tactics - Luke

+### Elite Small Units
+* Mossad - Bar-Zohar
+* By Way of Deception - Ostrovsky
+* The Perfect Kill - Boer
+* Combined Arms Operations in Urban Terrain
+* Rogue Heroes - Macintyre

+## Daily Life
+* The Traveller's Guide to Medieval England - Mortimer
+* Daily Life Medieval Islam

+## War Histories
+* Second World War - Beevor
+* Atkinson Trilogy
+* Stalingrad - Beevor
+* Crusades - Runciman
+* Unwomanly Face of War - Alexievich

+## History Overview
+* Hobsbawn Trilogy